Last update: Jun 02, 2023 18:57 p.m. EDT

 - be a resident of Alaska

 - not be a convicted felon involving moral turpitude, unless your voting rights have been restored

 - not be registered to vote in another state unless you are willing to cancel your registration in that state

 Can I register to vote online?

 - You should know: you need an Alaska driver's license or state ID and a Social Security number to use Alaska's online voter registration system.
 The address on the ID needs to match the address where you're registering to vote.
 If you don't have an Alaska-issued ID, you can still register by mail to vote.

 Can I submit voter registration forms by mail?

 - Print and fill out the National Voter Registration Form.

 - Box 6 - ID Number: You must provide one of the following identification numbers: Alaska Driver's License or Alaska State ID.
 If you do not have an Alaska Driver's License or Alaska State ID number, you must provide the last four digits of your Social Security number.
 If you do not have any of these identification numbers, please write "NONE" on the form.
 A unique identifying number will be assigned to you for voter registration purposes.
 This information is kept confidential.
 Having this information assists in maintaining your voter record and may assist in verifying your identity (Title 15 of the Alaska Statutes).

-- Box 7 - Choice of Party: Alaska does NOT require that you register with a party to participate in partisan primary elections.
-Some parties allow undeclared voters to vote in their party’s primary without declaring an affiliation.
+- Box 7 - Choice of Party: Alaska does NOT require that you register with a party to participate in primary elections.

 - Box 8 - Race or Ethnic Group: Leave blank.
 This information is not required.